 Operating While Intoxicated (OWI) is either driving with a bodily alcohol content (BAC) of .08 or more or if a person is operating a vehicle when their ability to drive is substantially impaired due to the consumption of alcohol, drugs, or a combination of alcohol and drugs.
-In many cases, the government offers Operating While Visibly Impaired as a plea bargain.
+The prosecution often offers Operating While Visibly Impaired as a plea bargain.
 But what happens if they offer Reckless Driving and Operating While Visibly Impaired (OWVI)?
 It might be hard to know which option is the best choice.

 OWVI (Impaired Driving) and Reckless Driving are misdemeanors and appear on a person’s public criminal history.
 These offenses are punishable by 93 days and 90 days, respectively.
 The key differences between OWVI and Reckless Driving are as follows:

 - Jail up to 93 days

 - Probation for up to 2 years

 - Up to 360 hours of community service

 - 4 points on your driving record

 - 3-year CPL suspension